-Garlic Scapes Recipe For The Grill
+Grilled Garlic Scapes Recipe

-- 1 1/2 pounds garlic scapes
+- 1 ½ pounds garlic scapes

-- 1 tsp smoked sea salt
+- 1 teaspoons smoked sea salt

 To Prepare The Garlic Scapes:

-Wash and pat dry garlic scapes.
+- Wash and pat dry garlic scapes.

-Cut off dry ends and thick stalk ends (the bulb at the end).
+- Cut off dry ends and thick stalk ends (the bulb at the end).

-You can choose to leave them whole if you wish, or cut them into long pieces.
+- You can choose to leave them whole if you wish, or cut them into long pieces.
 Place in a bowl.

-Massage them with the olive oil, and season with the smoked sea salt.
+- Massage them with the olive oil, and season with the smoked sea salt.
 You can also add pepper if you wish.

 To Grill The Garlic Scapes:

-Heat the BBQ to medium.
+- Heat the BBQ to medium.

-Oil a grill basket, and add the prepared garlic scapes.
+- Oil a grill basket, and add the prepared garlic scapes.

-Grill for about 10 minutes, turning several times.
+- Grill for about 10 minutes, turning several times.
 Garlic scapes are done when they are slightly browned on the outside, and tender on the inside.
 Very similar to asparagus.

-Remove from grill, and season with black truffle salt.
+- Remove from grill, and season with black truffle salt.